rfoo1250/GitLearning/README.md

 To change this file directly on Github, click on the Pencil icon, and type, and save

 update: I have successfully connected git with vsc and cloned this repo into my local computer using https (try to avoid ssh, this is better now)

+update: this line is done using a pull request (PR), it helps authors of the repo to read the commits from branches before merging it with main (avoid mistakes), other programmers can also review and comment on the changes before the authors can approve the PR

+update: undoing helps remove mistakes that were either already staged/committed staged -> git restore -S *
+//can also use "--staged"
+committed -> git reset HEAD~1
+//HEAD is a pointer, now points to the last (before) commit